cognitedata/cognite-sdk-js/samples/react/msal-browser-react/README.md

 }
 ```

-6. Instanciate a new `PublicClientApplication` class with the configurations.
+6. Instantiate a new `PublicClientApplication` class with the configurations.

 ```ts
 export const pca = new PublicClientApplication(configuration);
 ```